top reads for UX-ers

 - 5 min read

-Classics, used textbooks and new releases on user-centered design, design methodologies, creativity and behavioral science.
+Classics, used textbooks and newer releases on user-centered design, design methodologies, creativity and behavioral science.
+Here's a list of my top picks.

 Wonderfully practical, this book outlines the impact of the behaviors on design and some excellent tips you apply to benefit your design process.
 It's both high level overview of the impact of behavior science and also a step by step guide for apply behavioral science to market research and UX design, with real world examples.
 A must-read for experience design practitioners, digital media creators and marketers.